 Before visiting your doctor make sure you are aware of the recently updated list of Qualifying conditions (includes chronic pain & migraines)

-In response to the stay-at-home mandate extended to April 30th, examinations for Medical Cannabis Certification completion may be done by telemedicine (online video chat) until further notice.
+In response to the ongoing Covid-19 pandemic, examinations for Medical Cannabis Certification completion may be done by telemedicine (online video chat) until further notice.
 In-person appointments will not be required.

 There are so many different ways Medical Cannabis can help the men and women who have served our country.
 Veterans need to confirm through the office of Veteran Affairs that they are permitted to use medical marijuana as part of their certified provider recommendation without consequence to their current position or health care system.
 If permitted, follow the steps above.